Open research FAQs

 We’re committed to supporting authors in telling the full story of their research, its impact, and championing change in research assessment culture.

-We also ensure that every author has a pathway to publish openly, whatever their circumstances, including a zero-embargo green policy, a programme of fully open platinum journals and our flagship fully open platform – Emerald Open Research – aligned to the UN Sustainable Development Goals.
+We also ensure that every author has a pathway to publish openly, whatever their circumstances, including a zero-embargo green policy, a programme of fully open platinum journals, and our flagship fully open platform – Emerald Open Research – aligned to the UN Sustainable Development Goals.

 When an author publishes their work open access in one of our hybrid subscriptions or an un-sponsored open access title, the cost of publication is met via a charge referred to as an Article Processing Charge (APC).
 This covers the cost of turning a manuscript into a published article and dissemination to the widest audience.
 It is usually paid by the funder or institution.

-- Direct support for you throughout the peer review process and publishing journey.
+- Facilitation of the peer review process

-- Typesetting and tagging of your research to ensure it’s searchable and discoverable in order to maximise its reach once published.
+- Typesetting and tagging of your research to ensure it’s searchable and discoverable

-- Adherence to the highest publishing standards and best practice through our membership of COPE, the Committee on Publishing Ethics and follow the principles laid out in its Core Practice.
+- Adherence to the highest publishing standards and best practice through our membership of COPE, the Committee on Publishing Ethics and follow the principles laid out in its Core Practice

 Your co-author will need to contact their institutional administrator to check the requirements of their mandate.